-Even if the Commission exempts SPH from the Act, SPH believes that the Commission will nonetheless have sufficient regulatory authority over SPH to assure the protection of investors.70 In order to provide increased liquidity to unitholders, SPH is in the process of filing a Form 10 to register its securities under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-As a reporting company under the Exchange Act, SPH would be subject to reporting requirements - assuring that unitholders receive regular and periodic reports regarding the company and allowing the Commission a significant measure of oversight through the St aff's review of those reports.
+Even if the Commission exempts SPH from the Act, SPH believes that the Commission will nonetheless have sufficient regulatory authority over SPH to assure the protection of investors.
+In order to provide increased liquidity to unitholders, SPH filed a Form 10, which went effective on February 13, 2012, to register its securities under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+As a reporting company under the Exchange Act, SPH is subject to reporting requirements - assuring that unitholders receive regular and periodic reports regarding the company and allowing the Commission a significant measure of oversight through the Staff's review of those reports.